knarbmakes/ifworldscollide/README.md

 Each player will have a table of Environment effects listed on their faction page.
 In the Environment phase, one of these effects will be selected that affects both players.

-Each card will have:
+Each environment entry will have:

 1. An active effect, which is enabled as soon as the round starts.
 1. A penalty for failing a tactic knack check.
 See Using Tactics below.

-Both the active effect and the tactic failed penalty apply for both players that round, but may be skewed or in favor for the faction the Environment effect originated from.
+Both the active effect and the tactic failed penalty apply for both players that round, but the environmental effects will be designed to favor the faction the Environment effect originated from.

 # Activations